Are you thinking about investing your money, but don’t even know where to start? You’re not alone.

 Here are some of the advantages of ETFs:

-• The biggest benefit of an ETF is you don’t need a lot of money to invest in lots of different things.
+• Quick Portfolio Diversification: The biggest benefit of an ETF is you don’t need a lot of money to invest in lots of different things.
 One share of an ETF gets you access to many different companies.

-• ETFs are typically low-cost, with many charging less than 0.25% per year, although some brokerage firms may charge transaction fees for trades.
+• Lower fees: ETFs are typically low-cost, with many charging less than 0.25% per year, although some brokerage firms may charge transaction fees for trades.

-• As mentioned, the ability to trade ETFs throughout the day adds to their flexibility.
+• Easy to Trade: As mentioned, the ability to trade ETFs throughout the day adds to their flexibility.
 Prices are determined by the market and change throughout the day.

-You do have to pay a brokerage commission to buy or sell an ETF, although many online brokerage firms, including SoFi Active Investing, do not charge these transaction costs.
+You do have to pay a brokerage commission to buy or sell an ETF, although many online brokerage firms, including SoFi Active Investing, do not charge a commission.
 There can be more hidden costs to ETFs too, such as the expense ratio and a bid/ask spread, which can add up.

 For example, Schwab compared two investors using the same hypothetical ETF — which one investor traded just twice in the year and the other traded heavily — and found a drastic difference between the fees they would pay ($65 v. $1,065 on a $10,000 investment).